Persecution of Christians in the Roman Empire: Neronian persecution

-Recent scholarship by historians Candida Moss and Brent Shaw have disputed the accuracy of these accounts.
-Their arguments have persuaded some classicists, but the historicity of the Neronian persecution is upheld by the vast majority of historians.
+Historians Candida Moss and Brent Shaw dispute the accuracy of these accounts, but their views are largely rejected by the majority of scholars.
+The historicity of the Neronian persecution is upheld by the vast majority of historians.

 Scholars debate whether Nero condemned Christians solely for the charge of organized arson, or for other general crimes associated with Christianity.
 Because Tertullian mentions an institutum Neronianum in his apology "To the Nations", scholars debate the possibility of the creation of a law or decree against the Christians under Nero.
 French and Belgian scholars, and Marxists, have historically supported this view asserting that such a law would have been the application of common law rather than a formal decree.
 However, this view has been argued against that in context, the institutum Neronianum merely describes the anti-Christian activities; it does not provide a legal basis for them.
 Furthermore, no other writers besides Tertullian show knowledge of a law against Christians.

-Several Christian sources report that Paul the Apostle and Saint Peter both died during the Neronian persecution; Origen and Dionysius of Corinth, quoted by Eusebius, further specify that Peter was crucified and that Paul was beheaded and that the two died in the same period.
-The Epistle of Clement to the Corinthians states (AD 95) that Peter and Paul were martyred, but doesn't specify where and when.
-As Moss and Shaw observe in their work on this subject, none of these sources refer to the Great Fire of Rome or identify it as an impetus for the arrest and execution of Peter and Paul.
+Several Christian sources report that Paul the Apostle and Saint Peter both died during the Neronian persecution; Origen and Dionysius of Corinth, quoted by Eusebius, further specify that Peter was crucified and that Paul was beheaded and that the two died in the same period. has been also adduced as further evidence that Peter was executed by crucifixion.
+The Epistle of Clement to the Corinthians states (AD 95) that Peter, Paul and other Christians were martyred; while it does not specify where and when this happened, the references to the "women [who] were persecuted as Danaids and Dirce" (1 Clement 6.2) refer to a kind of punishment characteristic of Nero's reign where the condemned women had to wear costumes of the two characters as a reenactment of their myths in the amphitheater or arena.